SNARL1/bd-mitigation-report/README.md

 All raw data used in the analyses are in the `data` directory (see `README` file in that directory for details).
 All R code to analyze the data are in the `R` directory.
 All R code and bibliography files to write the report/manuscript are in the `report` directory.
+Stan code used to fit the LeConte CMR model is in the `stan` directory.

 This repository is maintained by Roland Knapp (roland.knapp(at)ucsb.edu).